 Do You Know All 13 Light Red Wine Varieties?

-Light red wines are awesome because they pair well with a wide variety of foods.
+Light red wines are fantastic because they pair well with a wide variety of foods.
 Plus, they tend to have lower tannin.
-It makes this style of wine a great choice for those just getting into red wine.
+This makes this style of wine a great choice for those just getting into red wine.

 updated-Lambrusco-wine-glass-bubbles-winefolly